Google My Business Updates

 I’ve made it a habit now, every time I am looking to visit a new place I do business with, the first thing I do is check the online reviews.
 It could be a hotel, restaurant, pet store, plumber or electrician.
 In addition to reading positive reviews, I pay special attention to how the business responds to the ‘Not so positive‘ reviews.
 There is room for improvement in every business, so that tells me a lot about how responsive a business is and how much they care about their customers.

 Why am I saying all this?
 Because being proactive in Google My Business, asking customers for reviews and especially responding to reviews and interacting with customers are all positive signals to Google.
-Also the depth of each review matters to Google rankings.
+Also, the depth of each review matters to Google rankings.

 Google has made it quite easy for customers to leave a review in your business profile, by simply searching or your business name and clicking the Leave a Review button.
-You can also email your customers a short link which takes them directly to the review section of your business profile, where they can leave a review.
+You can also email your customers a short link that takes them directly to the review section of your business profile, where they can leave a review.

 Being able to consistently update your Google My Business listing requires continuous effort in order to leverage the full benefits of it.
 There is a list of tasks each local business should be doing: